pierreprinetti/openshift-enhancements/enhancements/openstack-baremetal-compute.md

 ### Goals

-* Baremetal machines provisioned by Nova through Ironic can be used as OpenShift Compute Nodes, while the Control Plane nodes run on virtualised hardware.
+* Enable running OpenShift on a mix of virtual and baremetal machines.
-* Baremetal machines can be attached and detached from a running OpenShift installation to scale Compute Nodes horizontally.
+* Baremetal machines can be added and removed from a running OpenShift cluster.

 ### Non-Goals